 1. Who are some of the artists that you have worked with in the past?

-2. Erik Hodgson, what is the process of getting a song on the radio?
+2. What is the process of getting a song on the radio?

 The song is serviced, and it goes into a radio station’s weekly music meeting where programmers make playlist decisions.
 We play music as far in advance as possible for programmers.
 Pertinent information is shared such as International chart numbers, streaming numbers, Shazam chart highlights, tour dates, interesting press and sometimes artist visits to the stations.
 Showing we are building an artist career makes a difference.
 Part of my daily routine is to listen to songs at each radio format.
 Over time with an ever-changing group of songs you hear trends and get an idea of where a new song might fit.
 Great songs find their way.